Regularized Estimation of the Loading Matrix in Factor Models for High-Dimensional Time Series

 \subsection{Study on $m$}

 In this section, we evaluate the impact of $m$ (the total number of nonzero loadings in $\bA^s$) on the estimation errors and let $m$ grow to infinity at different rates relative to $p$.
-We consider four different growth rates with $m= 3p^{1/2}, 3p^{2/3}, 3p^{3/4}, 1.8p$ and let $p=50,100,200,500$, $\delta=0, 0.25$ and $n=1000$.
-About $\bA^s$, each column has $m/3$ nonzero elements.
-Specifically, the first $m/3$ elements in its first column are nonzero, the middle $m/3$ elements in the second column are nonzero, the last $m/3$ elements in the third column are nonzero, and all other elements are zero.
+We consider four different growth rates with $m= 3p^{1/2}, 3p^{2/3}, 3p^{3/4}, 1.8p$ and set $p=50,100,200,500$, $\delta=0, 0.25$ and $n=1000$.
+In $\bA^s$, each column has $m/3$ nonzero elements.
+Specifically, the first $m/3$ elements in its first column, the last $m/3$ elements in the third column are nonzero, while all other elements are zero.
+In the second column, the first $p/3$ elements are zero, the following $m/3$ elements are nonzero, and the left elements are also zero.
 Table \ref{tab_dist_m} and Table \ref{tab_nonzero_m} show the average and standard deviation of the estimation errors for the loading space and the sparsity level, respectively.
-It can be seen that our proposed approach performs better than other approaches.
-When $p$ is fixed, we can see that as $m$ increases the estimation error decreases first and then increases, which is aligned with our conclusion in Theorem \ref{thm_general}.
-When the loading matrix is sparse, the estimation error is nominated by the bias; when the loading matrix is dense, it is dominated by the variance.
+When $p$ is fixed, as $m$ increases, the estimation error first decreases and then increases, which aligns with our conclusion in Theorem \ref{thm_general}.
+When the loading matrix is sparse, the estimation error is dominated by the bias; when the loading matrix is dense, it is dominated by the variance.